Thewbi/neorv32/README.md

 The funct3 value is 000.
 This is the pattern form a ALU add operation according to the constant funct3_sadd_c from rtl\core\neorv32_package.vhd.
 This means for the lb instruction, the ALU will perform an addition.
 The addition will add the register rs1 to the immediate which contains the offset in order to build the address to load from.

-The immediate is decoded ???
+The immediate is decoded where ???

 When a load byte/half-word/word instruction is executed for example, the address to read from memory is decoded from the instruction where ???

-The Load-Store-Unit has the purpose to produce a bus request which will cause the memory to load the requested data an place it onto the bus.
+The Load-Store-Unit does not interface with RAM directly, instead it's purpose is to produce a bus request which will cause the memory to load the requested data and place it onto the bus.
 The Load-Store-Unit writes the address into the bus-request:

 ```
 -- address output --